 The forum was once the central market and place of business for the people of Rome.
 The first building dates back to the 8th century BC.

-It eventually housed the emperor of Rome and was flanked by elaborate arches that celebrated the concur of far away lands.
+It eventually housed the emperor of Rome and was flanked by elaborate arches that celebrated the concur of faraway lands.
 Huge processions were made through the public square.

 As the area aged new buildings were erected in different sections of Rome and eventually the forum was abandoned.

-Unfortunately the area that the forum was built-in was swampy and subject to flooding from the Tiber River.
+Unfortunately, the area that the forum was built in was swampy and subject to flooding from the Tiber River.
 Sediment accumulated over the centuries and many of the buildings were partially or completely buried.

 A City Below

-In some areas new buildings were constructed over the old resulting in layers of a city built upon a city.
+In some areas, new buildings were constructed over the old resulting in layers of a city built upon a city.

-Excavation efforts began in the 18th century and continue on today.
+Excavation efforts began in the 18th century and continue today.
 It’s an awe-inspiring day and one where you can actually sit under the shade of a tree and take it all in – as people have been doing for centuries.

 Getting the Most of Your Tours in Rome

 Here’s a tip to get the most out of your visit.
-Go with a local guide who knows the area and can answer all of the questions that are bound to have swimming in your head.
+Go with a local guide who knows the area and can answer all of the questions that are bound to be swimming in your head.

 Here are some additional articles about things to do in Rome that you might enjoy: